French Louisiana: Architecture

 Louisiana's architectural heritage is a component of its unique culture, especially the Creole style architecture formed under the influence of French and Spanish colonial periods and the Caribbean region.
 This architectural style does not simply replicate the house styles of mainland France or Spain, but rather, while drawing on various cultural sources (including France, Britain, Spain, Canada, and the Caribbean region), it adapted to the unique subtropical humid climate and geographical environment of frequent floods.
 For example, the design of raising the main living area above the ground (usually a few feet to a full story high) is a main feature developed to cope with damp soil and the threat of floods.
 Early Creole construction methods also reflected cultural fusion.
 For instance, a mixture called bousillage was often used for wall infill a method that combined French building techniques with local Native American use of earth and plant materials.

-The Vieux Carré Commission (VCC) in New Orleans is the core agency responsible for official historic preservation work in the French Quarter established in 1936.
+The Vieux Carré Commission (VCC), which was established in 1936, is the core agency responsible for official historic preservation work in the French Quarter (I.e., the Vieux Carré) in New Orleans.
 The VCC develops and enforces strict guidelines to ensure that any building renovations or new constructions in this area are compatible with the historical appearance, emphasising the preservation of historical features, and modern alterations that would damage the historical integrity or significance of the buildings are not encouraged.

 Historical areas including the French Quarter (Vieux Carré) in New Orleans have buildings that are living testaments to the interwoven influences of French, Spanish, and Caribbean cultures.
 The unique building types and styles in these areas, such as the Creole Cottage and Creole Townhouse, are preserved in modern times through systematic historical preservation efforts.

 Some modern building projects, even newly constructed townhouses, reference the style and materials of historical buildings in their design to integrate into their historical community environment.
 Although certain very traditional structural forms may no longer be common, their iconic external features continue in new communities in the form of "pastiche" or imitation.